About Leland Scholars

 How it Works

-- Leland Scholars live on the Stanford campus during the summer and enroll in a two-credit chemistry-based science course that will prepare them for the fall quarter—especially the introductory science courses in which first year students typically register.
+- Leland Scholars live on the Stanford campus during the summer and enroll in a three-credit LSP course including a chemistry-based science course and writing course that will prepare them for the fall quarter—especially the introductory science and writing courses in which first year students typically register.

 - Hands-on, small group-oriented courses focus on enhancing students’ analytical thinking and sharpening their problem-solving abilities.